 Sunday, January 27, 2019

-On the last week of June, Al's father called; asking us to fly to New Jersey Right Away!
-In the hospital we found Clara propped up on several pillows...She was a petite woman and lying in the big bed, made her look even smaller..
-She was very weak, but still had her usual sweet and welcoming smile on her lips We were coming to the hospital, several times a day; sitting and holding her hand, talking in a low voice and looking at her sweet face...
-When Clara fell asleep, as she often did (sometim, even at the middle of a sentence)...we set patiently, waited for her to wake up and were watching the news on the T.V...
+On the last week of June Al's father called; asking us to fly to New Jersey Right Away!
+In the hospital we found Clara, propped up on several pillows...She was a petite woman and lying in the big bed made her look even smaller..
+She was very weak, but still had her usual sweet, welcoming smile on her lips...
+We were coming to the hospital several times a day; sitting and holding her hand, talking in a low voice and looking at her sweet face...
+When Clara fell asleep, as she often did (sometime even at the middle of a sentence) we set patiently, waited for her to wake up and were watching the news on the T.V...
 Clara was very interested in politics and was following the news about the 'Watergate Scandal'."I hope Nicson would be Impeached!"
 She said passionately..."This man does not deserve to be a president!"
-We were holding her hand in turns...
-At times, when I felt the baby moving, I put Clara's hand on my belly, rewarded by a cry of Joy and a look of Amazement...
+Al and I were holding her hand in turns...
+At times, when I felt the baby moving, I put Clara's hand on my belly and was rewarded by her cry of Joy and a look of Amazement...

 Obituary for Al's Mom